YapengLang/cogent3-ete3/README.md

-# C3 plugin of converting to ete3 tree object
+# C3 plugin of converting to ete3 tree object plus edge colouring

-Develop an app that takes a cogent3 tree object and returns an ete3 "object"
+Developed an app that takes a cogent3 tree object and returns an ete3 "object"

-## from cogent3 to ete3 tree
+## cogent3 to ete3 tree
 ```
 from ete3_plugin import trs_tree, extension
 from cogent3 import load_tree